Sexuality and Physical Changes With AgingSkip to the navigation

 - Drink alcohol only in moderation.
 Small amounts of alcohol may heighten your sexual responsiveness by squelching your inhibitions.
 Larger amounts of alcohol may actually decrease your sexual performance.

 - Prescription medicines that can enhance the sexual response are available.
-Some people find that herbs such as ginkgo biloba and ginseng enhance their sexual function.
+Some people try herbal supplements.
 Both prescription drugs and herbal remedies carry the risk of side effects.
+Always talk to your doctor before you use any new medicines or supplements.

 Sexuality goes far beyond the physical act itself.
 It is part of who we are.
 It involves our needs for touch, affection, and intimacy.